 They are fitted for stationary applications, using tubes as electrodes.
 This specific design allows more contact with the acidic electrolyte compared to AGM and GEL batteries.

+OPzV batteries are sealed, and the electrolyte is of a gel type.
 Technically, they share the exact same materials with GEL and AGM types.
 Therefore, their working principle is the same.

 Lithium Batteries

 Lithium-ion batteries were invented in the ’80s and reached the market in the late ’90s.
-They take advantage of Lithium in the form of an ion: Li+ to generate or store electricity.
+They take advantage of Lithium in the form of an ion: Li+, to generate or store electricity.

 Let’s have a look at the 2 main lithium-ion technologies for solar batteries:

-LiFePo4 batteries are the most common type of Lithium solar batteries nowadays.
+LiFePO4 batteries are the most common type of Lithium solar batteries nowadays.
 They are made of the following parts:

-- Positive electrode: Lithium oxide LiFePo4 (Lithium Iron Phosphate)
+- Positive electrode: Lithium oxide LiFePO4 (Lithium Iron Phosphate).

-- Negative electrode: Carbon
+- Negative electrode: Carbon.

-- Electrolyte: lithium salt (Li+, gel type)
+- Electrolyte: lithium salt (Li+, gel type).

-- Membrane separator
+- Membrane separator.

 Their working principle is based on the exchange of lithium ions (Li+) from one electrode to another, thanks to the electrolyte.
 This flow of ions generates a current outside the battery cell.

-LTO is the third type of lithium-ion solar battery.
+Lithium-titanate (LTO) batteries are the third type of lithium-ion solar battery.
 It works similarly to LiFePo4 batteries.
 However, it features different electrode materials:

-- Negative electrode (anode): Li2TiO3 (LTO): Lithium Titanate Oxide
+- Negative electrode (anode): Li2TiO3 (LTO): Lithium Titanate Oxide.

-- Positive electrode (cathode): lithium manganese oxide
+- Positive electrode (cathode): lithium manganese oxide.

 LTO solar batteries are extremely robust (up to 30’000 cycles, 10 years) and powerful.